 Quick and easy creamy, homemade Indian butter chicken could not be more simple and is made in one pan, under 30 minutes.
-Serve with a garnish of cilantro, basmati rice and naan bread; it's better than takeout!
+Serve with a garnish of fresh cilantro, basmati rice and naan bread; it's better than takeout!

 what is butter chicken